-After you set up and register the computer, we recommend the following steps to get the most out of your smart investment:
+After you set up and register the computer, HP recommends the following steps to get the most out of your smart investment:

-TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the Windows key on your keyboard.
-Pressing the Windows key again will return you to the previous screen.
+$rac{1}{2}$ TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the

+Windows key E on your keyboard.
+Pressing the Windows key again returns you to the previous screen.

-- Connect to the Internet-Set up your wired or wireless network so that you can connect to the Internet.
-For more information, see Network connections on page 19. - Update your antivirus software-Protect your computer from damage caused by viruses.
+- Connect to the internet-Set up your wired or wireless network so that you can connect to the internet.
+For more information, see Network connections on page 18. - Update your antivirus software-Protect your computer from damage caused by viruses.
 The software is preinstalled on the computer.
-For more information, see Using antivirus software on page 52. - Get to know your computer-Learn about your computer features.
-See Components on page 3 and Navigating the screen on page 25 for additional information. - Find installed software-Access a list of the software preinstalled on the computer: Select the Start button.
+For more information, see Using antivirus software on page 51. - Get to know your computer-Learn about your computer features.
+See Components on page 3 and Navigating the screen on page 24 for additional information. - Find installed software-Access a list of the software preinstalled on the computer:

+Select the Start button.